Dynamic Interpersonal Therapy

 Overall, DIT is a promising approach to treating mental health problems.
 By teaching patients how to communicate and manage their emotions effectively, DIT can help improve mental health and relationships.
 Although there are some potential drawbacks to this approach, research has shown that it is effective in reducing symptoms of mental illness and improving social functioning.
 If you are struggling with mental health issues, consult a mental health professional to see if DIT might be right for you.

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We also offer several evidence-based talking therapies.
-Read more about my work, watch practical skills videos or browse other articles.
+Read more about our work or browse other articles.
 Get in touch anytime.

 References